 - Cell-Free Fetal DNA: Your doctor can take a sample of your blood to look for copies of fetal (baby) DNA.
 This is only a screening test.
 A positive result means that there could be problems with the DNA.
 This should be confirmed with another test to be sure of the result.

-What are the Treatment Options for Cloacal Exstrophy?
+What Are the Treatment Options for Cloacal Exstrophy?

-- “Pull-through”: Some children undergo a “pull-through,” which connects the colon to the rectum.
-The procedure is performed on children who can form stool and have the potential for bowel control.
-Doctors will also consider length of the colon, the position and strength of sphincter muscles, and spinal defects.
+- “Pull-through” – Some children may have a pull-through.
+This surgery connects the colon to the skin in the usual position of the anus.
+It is done on children who can form stool and have a good chance of being clean with bowel management and care.
+Doctors will consider length of the colon, the position and strength of sphincter muscles and if there are any spinal defects.